EnzaC/EnzaC/README.md

 - 👋 Hi, I’m @EnzaC
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me: Enza #7382

 <!---
 EnzaC/EnzaC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.